 Today you can visit the Hillcrest Mine Disaster Cemetery where most of the dead are buried in two mass graves.

-Historic walking tour in Blairmore
+Enjoy a historic walking tour in Blairmore

 In Blairmore you can do a self-guided historic walking tour.
 Pick up a brochure at almost any business in town.
 You’ll see boom town architecture – with false fronts to make the buildings seem larger – and the infamous Alberta Hotel where the bootlegger Emilio Picariello started his rum running operations.